 Courses and specialisms

-A wide variety of academic courses are taught through 20 schools in four faculties:
+A wide variety of academic courses are taught through four faculties:

 Courses are modular, so the degree structure is flexible, with some subjects being offered across the two faculties of Arts and Science.

 The BSc Medicine is the only course which is not modular.
 Students complete their studies and clinical training in a partner medical school, either Manchester Medical School or Barts and The London School of Medicine and Dentistry, or one of the four Scottish Medical Schools: Aberdeen, Dundee, Edinburgh or Glasgow.

 The university teaches a wide range of subjects to over 8,000 students, including 7,300 full time undergraduates.
 41% of undergraduate students are from overseas.

 According to HESA, 95.8% of students from the 2015/16 academic year went into employment or further study within six months after graduating.

 Facilities and services

-The university is a major part of the town of St Andrews, and accounts for half of the population of the town.
+The university is a major part of the town of St Andrews, and accounts for half of its population.
 There is a diverse range of social activities including over 160 clubs and societies.

 Saints Sport is the body that delivers a range of physical activity and exercise programmes across the university, including sport, fitness classes and health services.
 It is a partnership between the Athletic Union and the Department of Sport and Exercise.
 It has more than 50 sports at all levels.